pacso/aoc_rb/README.md

     $ cp .env-template .env

 You'll need to log in to the [Advent of Code](https://adventofcode.com) website and then grab a copy of your session key from your cookies.
-In Chrome you can do this via [chrome settings](chrome://settings/cookies/detail?site=adventofcode.com).
+In Chrome you can do this via [chrome settings](chrome://settings/cookies/detail?site=adventofcode.com) by entering `chrome://settings/cookies/detail?site=adventofcode.com` in your address bar.
 Just click on `session` and copy your key from the `Content` section.

 Now edit the new `.env` file, so that it looks like the following, replacing `ABCDE12345` with the session key you just copied: